DennisSoemers/DennisSoemers.github.io/publications.md

 - **Dennis J.N.J.
 Soemers** (2016).
 "Enhancements for Real-Time Monte-Carlo Tree Search in General Video Game Playing".
 M.Sc. thesis.
 Department of Data Science and Knowledge
 Engineering, Maastricht University, Maastricht, the Netherlands.

+- **Dennis J.N.J.
+Soemers** (2014).
+"Tactical Planning Using MCTS in the Game of StarCraft".
+B.Sc. thesis.
+Department of Data Science and Knowledge Engineering, Maastricht
+University, Maastricht, the Netherlands.